The IIJ 2026 Freelance Journalism Conference

 -

-Mark A. Stein is an editor at Next Avenue.
+Mark A. Stein was the editor at Next Avenue.
 Over the course of his career, he has been a reporter at the Los Angeles Times, an editor at The New York Times and Bloomberg News in London, and started a website for Conde Nast Publications.

 -